April The Giraffe Changes To Expect Before Active Labor And Calf Hooves Are Seen

 Signs of Early Labor in Giraffes

 Some confusion ensued regarding April the giraffe’s due date when AAP owner Jordan Park first noticed mating behavior between April and Oliver in October 2015.
 Giraffes have a gestational period of approximately 450 days and the park expected the calf to be born towards the end of February.
-When that timeline came and went it was understood that everything was progressing normally, but that the timeframe for active labor needed to be adjusted.
-April is the first pregnant giraffe at the park and this is the first giraffe birth they will experience.
+When that timeline came and went, it was understood that everything was progressing normally, but that the timeframe for active labor needed to be adjusted.
+April is the first pregnant giraffe at the park, and this is the first giraffe birth they will experience.
 The Animal Adventure Park staff are by no means strangers to pregnant animals.
 They have had an influx of animal births at the park since the giraffe cam went live.

 Better view of hooves. #giraffebirth pic.twitter.com/JMUeh8LHh5